JavaScript Drag and Drop example 4

 // declare tasks after element is dropped

-rd.myhandler_dropped = function () {
+rd.event.dropped = function () {

 var obj = rd.obj, // current element (cloned element)

-obj_old = rd.obj_old, // previous element (this is clone element)
+objOld = rd.objOld, // previous element (this is clone element)

-tac = rd.target_cell; // target cell
+tac = rd.td.target; // target cell

 // disable dropped DIV element